 A. Our service is 100% FREE to you.
-I know you're thinking nothing is free, but our service is paid for by the property owner, after you move in, similar to the way a travel agent is paid or a standard real estate transaction.
-It will never affect your rent adversely, and I can usually find the best price, special, and look and lease incentives since we're in constant contact with the apartment leasing offices.
-We are paid directly from their marketing and advertising budget.
-Texas Apartment Locators has been doing business this way in the Houston area and other cities in Texas since the mid 1970's.
+I know you're thinking "nothing is free", however I can assure you, our service is free to you.
+We're paid by the apartment owner as a result of your rental for providing a new, qualified renter.
+We're only paid as a result of your move in.
+Our business model is similar to the way a travel agent is paid or a standard real estate transaction.
+It will not adversely affect your rental price.
+I can ordinarily find the best price, offered specials, discounts or look and lease incentives that you may not find on your own.
+We're in constant contact with the apartment leasing teams and their first line for marketing their properties for specials, lowered prices, and availability.
+We are paid from their marketing and advertising budget.
+Texas Apartment Locators has been doing business in the Houston and other Texas cities since the mid 1970's.

 Q. My credit is poor ... can you still help me?

-A. Yes - The majority of apartments prefer good credit history but there are exceptions and we know which apartments have the flexibility to work with certain situations, some may charge a higher deposit or risk fee.
-During our initial consultation, I'll ask you a few questions regarding your credit status, previous rental history, background, etc. Remember that I am here to help you so please be honest with me, the more I know about your situation, the better I'm able to assist you and avoid the chance of losing costly application and administration fees.
-Not all apartments qualify the same.
-They do not have access to your credit, rental history or background history and will not be able to identify the specifics of your denial nor can they guarantee approval.
+A. Yes - The majority of apartments prefer good credit history but there are exceptions and we know properties that have the flexibility to work with certain situations.
+This may result in a higher deposit or risk fee from the apartment owner.
+During our initial consultation, I'll ask you a few questions regarding your credit status, previous rental history, background, etc. Remember that I am here to help you so please be honest with me, the more I know about your situation, the better I'm able to assist you.
+Not all apartments have the same qualifying criteria.
+They also do not have access to your credit, rental history or background history and will not be able to identify the specifics of your denial nor can they guarantee approval.

 Q.What if I am a FIRST time renter or have no rental history?